 The maximum overall length of the material used on the rear

 spoiler is eight inches (8”).
 The maximum width of the rear spoiler

 The rear spoiler is not permitted to be suspended above the deck

 The rear spoiler must begin where the quarter panels end.

-and width of the material, in any shape or form.
-If an aluminum
+width of the material, in any shape or form.
+If an aluminum angle is

-angle is used to brace the upper edge of the spoiler, it may not add
+used to brace the upper edge of the spoiler, it may not add to the

-eleven inches (11”) below the roof and the roll cage for safety
+inches (11”) below the roof and the roll cage for safety and easy

-and easy exiting of car from either side measured straight up and
+exiting of car from either side measured straight up and down.